 Fill with clean water mixed with a suitable quantity of windscreen washer fluid which contains antifreeze.
-For the correct mixing ratio refer to the washer fluid container.

 Only washer fluid with a sufficient antifreeze concentration provides protection at low temperatures or a sudden drop in temperature.

 Brakes

 In the event of minimum thickness of the brake lining, a squealing noise sounds during braking.